 - Students who are trying to juggle the many distractions of college life

-With an understanding of the many, many use cases of coaching, universities can be better equipped to point their students to the right resources and providers.
-For a growing number of universities, a)plan is proud to be included on that shortlist.
+With an understanding of the many use cases of coaching, universities can and should point their students to more coaching resources.

 How a)plan coaching Found Its Roots in the Classroom